Martin BM

 The Martin BM was a 1930s American torpedo bomber built by the Glenn L. Martin Company for the United States Navy.

 Design and development

-To meet the requirement for a special-purpose dive bomber for the United States Navy and United States Marine Corps, the US Navy's Bureau of Aeronautics designed a biplane with fixed tailwheel landing gear, designated Bureau Design 77.
+To meet the requirement for a special-purpose dive bomber for the United States Navy and United States Marine Corps, the U.S. Navy's Bureau of Aeronautics designed a biplane with fixed-tailwheel landing gear designated Bureau Design 77.
 It had room for two crew in tandem.
 Two prototypes were ordered in June 1928, one from Martin (designated the XT5M-1) and one from the Naval Aircraft Factory (designated the XT2N-1).